 New development shall connect to the City of Mossyrock public water and sewer systems.
-Existing on-site wastewater disposal systems shall be in conformance with WAC, Chapter 246-272 until such systems fail thus requiring connect to the public water and sewer system.
+Existing on-site wastewater disposal systems shall be in conformance with Chapters 246-272A through 246-272C WAC, until such systems fail thus requiring connection to the public water and sewer system.